nandakishorem777/MLDLForALL/Linear_Regression/README.md

 # Simple Linear Regression

 The goal of this project was to build a linear regression model from the ground up using Scikit Learn

+The data used here is obtained from Public source.